 When you’re looking to purchase a solar panel battery price is strongly linked with brand, with prestige products like the Tesla Powerwall 2 costing you more out of the box.

 But that’s not to say a Tesla Powerwall 2 isn’t worth the money.
-It’s cutting edge, has an incredible form factor, and comes with great after purchase support.
+It’s a solid option, including the fact that it comes with excellent after purchase support which is a super important factor to consider when buying a solar battery.
 They are industry-leading batteries for a reason.

 If all you care about is utility then there are still plenty of budget conscious options that deliver.
 Take SunGrow for example.
 Based in China, their overheads are much less, meaning they can keep their solar battery price lower than their competitors, despite still offering excellent quality.

-All this said, the only way to get accurate solar battery prices is by talking to an installer.
+All this said, the only way to get accurate solar battery prices is by talking to an expert solar battery installer.
 Get 3 free solar & battery quotes from expert installers.

-When it comes to solar battery price Australia isn’t a level playing field…
+When it comes to solar battery pricing, Australia isn’t a level playing field…

 Solar battery cost does vary in Australia from state to state, mainly due to the subsidies and incentives offered by some state governments.
-For more information, follow the links for your state below.
+For all the up to date information on current solar battery rebates available in your state or territory, visit our dedicated battery rebates page here.

 How solar battery sizing (kW / kWh) actually works